 - Buy a few ginger-based drinks from your local health food store or whole foods.
 Ginger is good for nausea and helps the first few days after surgery.
 I like Ginger Soother by The Ginger People (filtered water, honey, ginger juice, lemon juice, natural flavour.)

 - Pick up a herbal laxative from health food store/whole foods and some fiber caps or powder.
-I like Genestra Herbolax (online) or Natural Factors Senna Capsules and the old school psyllium caps.
-Can ask people there for advice.
-Miralax is also readily available and not habit forming.
+I like Genestra Herbolax (online) or Natural Factors Senna Capsules and the.
+Miralax is also readily available in all drug stores and may be available as a RX to get the cost covered.

-- Pick up your arnica 200ch homeopathic remedy and Traumeel gel (now called T Relief) – Whole Foods or health food store for shock and trauma to tissues
+- Pick up your arnica 200ch homeopathic remedy and Traumeel gel (now called T Relief) – at your coop for shock and trauma to tissues

 - Pick out a gentle good quality soap for washing the wounds with.
 Commercial soaps can be too harsh.
-I like Avalon Organics lavender soap or Dr. Bronners peppermint or lavender soaps.
-Nothing with a “moisturizing” base or scents other than natural essential oils.
+I like Avalon Organics lavender soap or Dr. Bronners unscented or lavender soaps.
+Nothing with a “moisturizing” base or scents other than pure essential oils.

 - Eat a healthy diet with as little wheat, sugar, and dairy as possible to have your system geared towards optimal wellness or, avoid foods you learned caused reactions on your detox diet